wp-plugins/book-review/readme.txt

 You can control whether or not a particular post should appear in the archives.
 There is an *Include post in archives* checkbox in the *Book Info* section of every post, which is selected by default.
 If you don't want a particular post to be listed in the archives, simply uncheck this box.
 This setting is especially useful for non-review posts such as cover reveals or book blitzes.

+= Internationalization =
+If you would like to volunteer to translate this plugin into other languages, please contact me at thebookwookie@gmail.com.

 = Resources =
 * Full documentation for the WordPress Book Review Plugin can be found on [Book Wookie](http://bookwookie.ca/wordpress-book-review-plugin/).
 * Follow Book Wookie on [Facebook](https://www.facebook.com/BookWookie), [Twitter](https://twitter.com/BookWookie), or [Google+](https://plus.google.com/u/0/115576325157071227855/posts).
 * If you have questions or suggestions, please post them in the forum that can be found on the Support tab.

 = About Me =
 As a book blogger myself, I have my finger on the pulse of the book blogging community, and so I have a very good sense of what it is that other book bloggers are looking for in a WordPress plugin.
 I use the Book Review plugin on my own [Book Wookie](http://bookwookie.ca) blog.
 Please visit if you'd like to see examples of this plugin in action.
-Feel free to email me at thebookwookie@gmail.com with the address of your own blog as well.
-I would love to find new blogs to follow and to see my plugin being used elsewhere!

 == Installation ==